-The provider organization shall develop a written agreement as part of the participant's POC which defines all of the shared responsibilities between the companion and the participant.
-The written agreement shall include, but is not limited to:
+The provider organization shall develop a written agreement as part of the beneficiary's POC that defines all of the shared responsibilities between the companion and the beneficiary.
+The written agreement shall include, but is not limited to the following:

-- Types of support provided by the companion;

-- Activities provided by the companion; and
+- Types of support provided by the companion; - Activities provided by the companion; and

-- A typical weekly schedule.
+• A typical weekly schedule.

 Revisions to this agreement must be facilitated by the provider organization and approved by the support team.
-Revisions may occur at the request of the participant, the companion, the provider or other support team members.
+Revisions may occur at the request of the beneficiary, the companion, the provider, or other support team members.